 Like using molasses, it’s all about serving size or amount used in the recipe.
 Most brands contain garlic and onion, but the amount ingested is considerably below amounts that tend to cause digestive upset.

-Monash University recommends a serving size of up to 2 tablespoons, which is quite a bit and more than would be consumed when just using it as a seasoning.
+The Monash University App shows that a serving size of up to 2 tablespoons is FODMAP-friendly, which is quite a bit and more than would be consumed when just using it as a seasoning.

 Why I don’t use liquid smoke